 Who is supposed to organise a baby shower?

 A baby shower is normally held by a close friend or family member.
-The parents shouldn’t organise this themselves.
-Otherwise, it appears to be a gift grabbing exercise.
+The parents shouldn’t organise the baby shower themselves.
+Otherwise, it appears to be a gift-grabbing exercise.

 When should you have a baby shower?